 “As the Micro Bit is able to connect to everything from mobile phones to plant pots and Raspberry Pis, this could be for the internet-of-things what the BBC Micro was to the British gaming industry.”

-The Micro Bit will be a wearable device, with an add-on pack, which will need two AA batteries, and features include a programmable array of lights and two buttons and built-in motion sensor.
+The Micro Bit will be a wearable device, with an add-on pack, which will need two AA batteries, and features include a programmable array of lights and two buttons and a built-in motion sensor.

 The idea behind the Micro Bit is to encourage children to write simple code.
 They can save their code via a new website, which is accessible via PCs and tablets and mobile devices.
 Once saved they can test their programs on the site before transferring them to the Micro Bit via a USB cable or wireless Bluetooth connection.